radicle-foundation/radworks-governance/manual.md

 - **[radicle.community](https://radicle.community/):** Community forum for discussion about governance proposals and topics.
 - **[Discord](https://discord.gg/Y4BuCK577q)**: For governance announcements and informal governance discussion.

-> We highlight Boardroom for the information and features it offers, but any on-chain governance platform can take place on any on-chain governance platform (e.g. Boardroom, Tally, Sybil, etc.).
+> We highlight Boardroom for the information and features it offers, but voting and delegation can take place on any on-chain governance platform (e.g. Boardroom, Tally, Sybil, etc.).

 ## Proposal Process